Sellers have a legal obligation to provide accurate and complete disclosures about a property’s condition and any known issues.

 Bottom line

-Whether you are the buyer or the seller, a seller’s disclosure is not only a legal requirement but can be helpful in making your real estate transaction as honest as possible.
-Sellers will not have to fix or pay for all issues listed, and buyers should take disclosures at face value and rely on a home inspection for a thorough check.
+Whether you are the buyer or the seller, a seller’s disclosure is not only a legal requirement, but it can help make your real estate transaction as honest as possible.
+Sellers don’t have to fix or pay for all issues listed, and buyers should take disclosures at face value and rely on a home inspection for a thorough check.